eric-urban/AI-in-a-Box/guidance/scaling/README.md

 - Implement backoff strategies to handle rate limit errors effectively.

 ### PTUs
-- Utilize PTUs for baseline usage of OpenAI workloads to guarantee consistent throughput.
+- Utilize PTUs for baseline usage of Azure OpenAI workloads to guarantee consistent throughput.
 - PAYG deployments should handle traffic that exceeds the PTU allocation.

 ## Load Balancing with Azure API Management (APIM)